 I did find a few gems, and I have started to make my own list as we’ve been here.
-Anything I wish I had done differently.
-I’m excited to share them with you!
+Anything I wish I had done differently (or things I later thought were super smart) I’m excited to share them with you!

 You don’t have to be moving fresh into a new kitchen to make these adjustments (they’re just easier and very smart to do).
 You can re-organize your kitchen at any point, or even just make small adjustments to make life easier.